top of page

 And remember these basic truths about relationships.
 We’ve had to re-learn them over and over:

 1. Each of us is broken and selfish.
 So are our children.
+(They are related to you!).
 We all live in a broken world.
-We will not communicate our expectations clearly.
+Often we will not communicate our expectations clearly.
 We will disappoint and miss connecting well with one another.

 3. Unspoken expectations also exist.
-Sometimes they disappoint without the other person having a clue they’ve done anything.
-Happens in marriage a lot, too.
+Sometimes children disappoint us—or we disappoint them—and the offending party doesn’t have a clue they did anything.
+This happens in marriage a lot, too.
 Any person in these relationships can feel like a failure without even knowing why.

 4. A one-size approach doesn’t fit all.
-We are all fearfully and wonderfully made yet mostly clueless about what God has built in us, our children or grandchildren.
+We are all fearfully and wonderfully made yet mostly clueless about what God has built in us, our children, and grandchildren.
 Right size your expectations by asking God for understanding and wisdom and an abundance of love.

-5. When things don’t turn out the way we wanted, ask God to help you give abundant grace and lavish understanding on those who need it.
+5. When things don’t turn out the way you want, ask God to help you give abundant grace and lavish understanding on those who need it.
 Grow as a follower of Christ.
-Let your children see in you how a mature Christian deals with disappointment.
+Let your children see in you how a maturing Christian deals with disappointment.
 Parents should be more mature than their children.

 6. Never lose the ability to admit a wrong attitude or action, ask for forgiveness, and bring forth the fruit of true repentance.

 7. Remember our children are one of the primary tools God uses to chisel and shape maturity and Christlikeness in us.
-When we first started having children I mistakenly thought God gave us six children to help them grow up.
+When we first started having children we mistakenly thought God gave us six children to help them grow up.
 Instead we learned that He gave us children to finish the process of helping us grow up and preparing us for heaven.
-(Read Philippians 3:10.)

 This is no less true for adult children.
 God’s instruction of us didn’t end at graduation or at the altar when they said, “I do.”
-We love what Ruth Bell Graham had chiseled on her tombstone:
+I love what Ruth Bell Graham had chiseled on her tombstone: CONSTRUCTION COMPLETED!

 Some advice from an adult child